site-logo

 11:00 am Tea Break

-11:30 am Regulatory Cooperation Around Agricultural Biotechnology in South America Dr. Pedro Rocha
+11:30 am Regulatory Cooperation Around Agricultural Biotechnology in Latin America Dr. Pedro Rocha

 Coordinator for Biotechnology and Biosecurity, Inter-American Institute for Cooperation on Agriculture (IICA), Costa Rica